Online Presence Policy

 • Respond or acknowledge engagement on the account in a timely manner.

-• If the post is positive.
+• If the content is positive.

-• If you can add value, respond to the user and then like or share the post.
+• If you can add value, respond to the user, and then like or share the post.

 Questions regarding this policy can be directed to Strategic Communications.

-Account Administrator Agreement - Coming Soon!
+Account Moderator Agreement - Coming Soon!